 Step 4: Receive signals in real time with webhooks

 Polling works, but webhooks are better.
-Instead of asking the API every few minutes, the Rodz platform pushes signals to your n8n instance the moment they are detected.
+Instead of asking the API every few minutes, the Rodz platform pushes signals to your n8n instance the moment they’re detected.
+That matters because a signal is only actionable for about 48 hours.
+Polling on a 5-minute cycle is fine; polling hourly is not.

 Set up the webhook in n8n